Summer has come to an end. Great memories. Lots of fun, friends, playdates, swimming pool, beach vacation, etc …

 There is a fine line between keeping the nanny around and transitioning to become a nanny/house manager and using her new “free time” to do general housekeeping …

-Household Managers take care of the daily details of managing a private home, freeing up time for the employer to spend more time with their family.
+The household manager job description is to take care of the daily details of managing a private home, freeing up time for the employer to spend more time with their family.
 In some situations, the house manager will manage more than one residence.
-Duties will vary in each home, depending on the household needs.
+Household manager duties will vary in each home, depending on the household needs.
 The more complex the residence and the standards of the home, the more sophisticated and professional the House Manager should be.

 A Housekeeper is a person (usually a woman) that works in a private home, taking care of the cleaning, scrubbing, dusting, and all household related cleaning duties …